rawscholar-engineering/rawscholar-blog/content/blog/arrivals-in-the-united-kingdom.md

 Is the January 2022 intake accessible in the United Kingdom?

 It's never too late to apply for a position.
 The majority of UK universities, colleges, and schools offer January admission to international students.
-Don't hesitate to call Leverage Edu's professionals and counsellors at 1800572000 for further information and assistance!
+Don't hesitate to contact rawscholar.

 When can I apply for UG programmes in September 2022 in the United Kingdom?